Agiwa18/Active-directory-homelab/README.md

 2.then save the Notepad file as users.csv

-📌 Note: Your user list may different than mines it just must follow the same format as the one below
+📌 Note: Your user list may be different from mine; it just needs to follow the same format as the one shown below.

 3.Customize the users.csv file with names, usernames, departments, and OUs.